Using bioidentical progesterone can be extremely helpful for supporting low progesterone levels in the body.

 When it comes to dosage, more is not better.
 Too much progesterone may cause hormonal imbalances, just like too little progesterone can.

-For most premenopausal women the usual dose is 20-40 mg/day for the two weeks before expected menses, stopping the day or so before menses.
-Progesterone cream use should begin directly after ovulation and end once menstruation begins (unless youβre trying to conceive).
-Progesterone should be divided into two daily dosesβhalf your dose in the morning and half your dose in the evening before bed.
+For most premenopausal women the usual dose is 40-100 mg/day for the two weeks before expected menses, stopping the day or so before menses.
+Progesterone use should begin directly after ovulation and end once menstruation begins (unless you’re trying to conceive).

 If you are NOT trying to conceive, then you should stop progesterone when you begin to menstruate or the day you expect to get your period, whichever comes first.

 In cases like this, a loading dose is recommended.
 Essentially, a higher dose of progesterone is used for one to two months, before going back down to a regular dose.
 A loading dose requires 40mg twice a day, one 40mg application in the morning and one 40mg application in the evening, for a total of 80mg of natural progesterone a day.
-Apply for two weeks before your period (about day 14 in the cycle), up until menstruation begins.
+Apply for two weeks before your period (starting on cycle day 15), up until menstruation begins.

 Low progesterone while trying to get pregnant can be a cause of recurrent miscarriages.
 Progesterone creates a healthy environment in the womb by maintaining the uterine lining.
 It also reduces the chances of blood clots and the immune system responding to the fetus as if it was a foreign substance.
 Using progesterone cream during and throughout pregnancy can help you maintain and sustain a full-term pregnancy.

-Estrogen dominance may become worse when you first start using progesterone cream.
+Estrogen dominance may become worse when you first start using progesterone.
 After an extended period of progesterone deficiency, your estrogen receptor sites will be stimulated by the use of progesterone cream.
 This is a good sign though!
 It means that your body is responding well to the progesterone.
-It may take a few cycles of experiencing estrogen dominance symptomsβbreast tenderness and swelling, spotting, fluid retention, hot flashes, fatigue, etc.βbefore your progesterone levels regulate.
+It may take a few cycles of experiencing estrogen dominance symptoms—breast tenderness and swelling, spotting, fluid retention, hot flashes, fatigue, etc.—before your progesterone levels regulate.

-Progesterone cream should be not be quit cold turkey.
-Itβs important that you gradually wean yourself off of it by slowly reducing the amount each time you use it.
-This should be done on the last cycle that you plan on using the cream.
-If you are pregnant, do not do this until at least the 16th week of gestation, when the placenta takes over progesterone production.
+Progesterone should be not be quit cold turkey.
+It’s important that you gradually wean yourself off of it by slowly reducing the amount each time you use it.
+This should be done on the last cycle that you plan on using it.
+If you are pregnant, do not do this until the end of the 12th week of gestation, when the placenta takes over progesterone production.

 Curious about your fertility health?
 Take this simple quiz to find out what factors may be harming your fertility, and learn what you can do about it!